 Previous language study is not required, and language learners of all levels are encouraged to apply.

-The application deadline for 2014-2015 programs is November 5th, 2013.
+The application deadline for 2015-2016 programs is October 30th, 2014 at 4PM Eastern Time.
 Find more information about the program and how to apply at www.nsliforyouth.org.

 Visit the NSLI-Y website to learn more.

 Academic scholarships to learn Arabic, Chinese (Mandarin), Hindi, Korean, Persian (Tajiki), Russian, and Turkish